habrev/KAIM-week-0/README.md

 # MoonLight Energy Solutions - Environmental Measurement Analysis

 ## Project Overview
-As an Analytics Engineer at MoonLight Energy Solutions, the goal of this project is to analyze environmental measurements provided by the engineering team.
-The primary objective is to identify key trends and derive valuable insights to support data-driven decision-making.

-Memory updated
-Here’s how you could include the task description as part of a README.md file for the project:

-markdown
-Copy code
-# MoonLight Energy Solutions - Environmental Measurement Analysis

-## Project Overview
-As an Analytics Engineer at MoonLight Energy Solutions, the goal of this project is to analyze environmental measurements provided by the engineering team.
+The goal of this project is to analyze environmental measurements provided by the engineering team.
 The primary objective is to identify key trends and derive valuable insights to support data-driven decision-making.

 ### Key Focus Areas:
 - **Statistical Analysis**: Conduct exploratory data analysis (EDA) to uncover significant patterns in environmental data.